-We are a biopharmaceutical innovator focused on the research, development and commercialization of prescription drugs using OM3 fatty acids derived from krill oil.
+We are a biopharmaceutical innovator focused on the research, development and commercialization of prescription drugs using OM3 delivered both as free fatty acids and bound-to-phospholipid esters derived from krill oil.
 OM3 fatty acids have extensive clinical evidence of safety and efficacy in lowering TGs in patients with HTG.
-Our lead product candidate is CaPre, an OM3 phospholipid therapeutic, which we are developing initially for the treatment of severe HTG, a condition characterized by very high or severe levels of TGs in the bloodstream (3 500 mg/dL).
+Our lead product candidate is CaPre, an OM3 phospholipid therapeutic, which we are developing initially for the treatment of severe HTG, a condition characterized by very high or severe levels of TGs in the bloodstream ( $\geq$ 500 mg/dL).

 Market research commissioned by us suggests a significant unmet medical need for an effective, safe and well-absorbing OM3 therapeutic that can also demonstrate a positive impact on the major blood lipids associated with cardiovascular disease risk.
-We believe that CaPre will address this unmet medical need if our Phase 3 results reproduce what we observed in our Phase 2 data.
-We initiated TRILOGY, our Phase 3 clinical program in North America during the second half of 2017 and started clinical site activation, as planned, at the end of 2017.
-As of the date of this prospectus, patient enrollment and randomization are continuing on schedule for both studies.
-We also believe that potential exists to expand CaPre's initial indication to the roughly 36 million patients in the United States with high TGs (blood levels between 200 - 499 mg/dL), although at least one additional clinical trial would likely be required to support FDA approval of a supplemental New Drug Application to expand CaPre's indications to this segment.
-Data from our Phase 2 studies indicated that CaPre may also have a positive effect in diabetes and inflammatory diseases; consequently, we may also seek to identify new potential indications for CaPre that may be appropriate for future studies and pipeline expansion.
+We believe that CaPre will address this unmet medical need, if our Phase 3 results reproduce what we observed in our Phase 2 data.
+We initiated TRILOGY, our Phase 3 clinical program in North America, during the second half of 2017 and started clinical site activation as planned at the end of 2017.
+As of the date of this prospectus, patient enrollment and randomization have been completed, and the two TRILOGY Phase 3 studies continue on schedule to report topline results by December 2019 for TRILOGY 1, and January 2020 for TRILOGY 2.
+We also believe that potential exists to expand CaPre's initial indication to the roughly 36 million patients with high TGs in the mild to moderate range (e.g., blood levels between 200 - 499 mg/dL), although at least one additional clinical trial would likely be required to support FDA approval of a Supplemental New Drug Application to expand CaPre's indication to this segment.
+Data from our Phase 2 studies indicated that CaPre may have a positive effect in diabetes and other inflammatory diseases; consequently, we may also seek to identify new potential indications for CaPre that may be appropriate for future studies and pipeline expansion.
 In addition, we may also seek to in-license other cardiometabolic drug candidates for drug development and commercialization.